CraftTweaker/CraftTweaker-Documentation/docs/mods/zensummoning/examples.md

 ## Example summoning 4 and 5

-- Adds two summoning with same reagents an catalyst
+- Adds two summoning with the same reagents an catalyst
     - One spawns a blaze, the other spawns a cow.
 Both don't work in the rain.
 - When attempted, there is a 4:1 chance that you will summon the cow.